 This scholarship has been generously endowed by Dr Joyce Fildes, an original member of the John Curtin School of Medical Research.
 The Scholarship provides a stipend of $7,000 per annum for one year for a fourth year (Honours) student in medical science.

 Angus Nicholson Honours Scholarship in Science

-This scholarship is offered by the ANU College of Medicine, Biology & Environment & ANU College of Physical and Mathematical Sciences.
+This scholarship is offered by the ANU College of Health and Medicine & ANU College of Science.
 The scholarship has been generously established by Mr Jon Nicholson, in memory of his late father, Dr Angus Nicholson.

-The Australian Federal Government provides the funding.
-APA are open to Australian citizens, New Zealand citizens and Australian permanent residents.
-APA holders are paid a fortnightly stipend that is indexed annually.
-Additional benefits include paid annual leave, sick leave and maternity/paternity leave entitlements, relocation and thesis allowance.
-Full-time APA scholarships are tax-exempt.
-Only under exceptional circumstances are APAs able to be held Part-Time.
-At present the CMHS policy is that these scholarships will only be offered to PhD candidates (not MPhil).
+Each year the Commonwealth Department of Education and Training provides funding to Universities to award scholarships to domestic and international students undertaking Higher Degree Research programs.
+AGRTP holders are paid a fortnightly stipend that is indexed annually.
+Additional benefits include paid sick leave and maternity/paternity leave entitlements, relocation and thesis allowance.
+Full-time AGRTP scholarships are tax-exempt.
+Only under exceptional circumstances are AGRTPs able to be held Part-Time.

 ANU University Research Scholarships